 After the birth of my three children, my fascination with everything birth related has only grown.
 Along with doula services, I am a childbirth educator with the Parent Trust/Great Starts organization in Seattle.
-I have a passion for photography and will complete my birth photographer certification training with Birth Becomes You in the fall of 2020.
-I am happy to provide private childbirth education and photography services at an additional cost.
+I have a passion for photography and am a certified birth photographer through Birth Becomes You.

 It is my hope that my services will promote birthing people's sense of confidence and emotional well being going into birth and parenthood.
 I feel grateful to have experienced a doula in my own birth experience, and so grateful to now extend that service to other parents.